Frequently Asked Questions

 Yes.
 That’s what I do.

 Do you provide services for pregnancy? neonatal care? eating disorders? substance abuse? post-traumatic stress? psychiatric facilities? prisons? day programs? hospitals? nursing homes?
-Alzheimer’s? dementia? or hospice?
+Alzheimer’s? dementia? hospice?

 No. That’s not what I do.